jahilldev/11tyby/README.md

 ## Why

 Getting setup with the necessary tooling to handle TypeScript, JSX, dynamic imports, SASS etc is time consuming.
+This project also has partial component hydration to reduce the amount of code shipped to your users.

 ## Installation